danielnoam/portfolio/content/jams/bubblerena/content.md

 ## Overview

 "Bubblerena" is a first-person arena shooter combined with match-3 mechanics, developed in 48 hours for Global Game Jam 2025 with the theme "Bubble".
-Players navigate a dynamic arena environment, running, jumping, and dashing while shooting colored bubbles from their gun to create matches of 3 or more bubbles of the same color.
+Players need to run, jump, dash, and shoot colored bubbles from their gun to create matches of 3 or more bubbles of the same color.
-The game features wave-based gameplay where bubbles spawn around the map and players must strategically move and aim to pop all bubbles before advancing to increasingly challenging waves.
+The game features wave-based gameplay where bubbles spawn around the map and players must move and aim to pop all bubbles before advancing to increasingly challenging waves.

 </div>